g-rin/crashlogger/README.md

 # Build (with Qt 4 or 5)

-crashloger.pro will compile build/<debug or release>/libcrashloger.a static library
+crashlogger.pro will compile build/<debug or release>/libcrashlogger.a static library

 example/example.pro will compile build/<debug or release>/example application.